tribbloid/spookystuff/index.md

 # Overview

 **SpookyStuff** is a scalable and lightweight query engine for web scraping/data mashup/acceptance QA.
 The goal is to allow remote resources to be linked and queried like a relational database.
-Its currently implementation is influenced by Spark [SQL] and [Machine Learning Pipeline].
+Its currently implementation is influenced by Spark [SQL](http://spark.apache.org/sql/) and [Machine Learning Pipeline](https://databricks.com/blog/2015/01/07/ml-pipelines-a-new-high-level-api-for-mllib.html).

 SpookyStuff is the fastest big data collection engine in history, with a speed record of querying 330404 dynamic pages per hour on 300 cores.